 Museum & Collections

-The Institute maintains the world's largest public collection of standardised projective assessment instruments, spanning eight decades of methodological development.
-All materials are housed in climate-controlled, restricted-access archival facilities.
-Access to certain collections requires institutional affiliation and ethics review approval.
+The Institute maintains a museum collection of standardised projective assessment instruments spanning eight decades of methodological development.
+All materials are housed in climate-controlled, restricted-access archival facilities at the Institute’s Zürich premises.
+Access to certain collections requires institutional affiliation, ethics review approval, and a documented research purpose.
+The collection is not open to the general public.

 Collection Categories